dorianps/docker/antsr/README.md

 docker run -u 0 --rm dorianps/antsr:latest Rscript /home/rstudio/.Rprofile
 ```

-### Is the donwloaded container updated automatically?
+### Is the downloaded container updated automatically?
-No, you need to run this command if you want to get the latest container from DockerHub:
+No, to get the latest container from DockerHub and overwrite your local one run:
 ```
 docker pull dorianps/antsr:latest
 ```
+The command will donwload the new container only if there is a newer version.

 Note: unless you start using a spcific tag (i.e., `dorianps/antsr:20191104`), the container with the tag `:latest` may change significantly and your results may not be the same when you update (i.e., 1 year later).
 Use a specific tag when running a study, or avoid updating the `:latest` container.
 To find out which ANTsR version is installed in the `:latest` container, use the command shown in the previous question.

 ### I installed some software but they are gone when I start the container again.